StackVista/stackstate-docs/setup/installation/kubernetes_install/aad_standalone.md

   apiToken: <stackstate api token>
     ...
 ```
 * Cookie authentication.
-This type of auth is not recommended and exists only for testing purposes.
+This type of auth is not recommended and exists only for troubleshooting/testing purposes.
 ```
     ...
 stackstate: